aumouvantsillage/guillaume.baierouge.fr/src/2021-01-16-simulating-digital-circuits-in-racket.md

 ```

 `Signal` also implements the `Applicative` typeclass.
-Function `pure` can be used to create *constant* signals.
+It defines a function `pure` that can be used for creating *constant* signals.
-The operator `<*>` will seem a little strange at first.
+It also defines an operator `<*>` that will seem a little strange if you are
+not familiar with applicative functors.

-Its operands are two signals: the left operand produces a sequence of functions
+In fact, the operands of `<*>` are two signals:
+the left operand produces a sequence of functions,
 and the right operand produces a sequence of values.
-The result is a signal that produces the output of each function applied to the
+The result is a signal that produces the output of each function applied
-corresponding value.
+to the value at the same position.

 ```haskell
 instance Applicative Signal where